 To diagnose botulism, a doctor will complete a physical exam, noting any signs or symptoms of botulism poisoning.
-He or she will ask about foods the person ate within the past several days as possible sources of the toxin, and if anyone else ate the same food.
-He or she will also ask about any wounds.
+They’ll ask about foods eaten within the past several days as possible sources of the toxin, and if anyone else ate the same food.
+They’ll also ask about any wounds.

-In infants, a doctor will also check for physical symptoms, and will ask about any foods that the infant may have ingested, such as honey or corn syrup.
+In infants, a doctor will also check for physical symptoms, and will ask about any foods that the infant ate, such as honey or corn syrup.

-Your doctor may also take blood or stool samples to analyze them for the presence of toxins to confirm diagnosis of infant or foodborne botulism.
+Your doctor may also take blood or stool samples to analyze for the presence of toxins.
 However, results for these tests may take days, so most doctors rely on a clinical observation of symptoms to make a diagnosis.

 Some symptoms of botulism can mimic those of other diseases and conditions.
-Your doctor may order additional test to rule out other conditions or head injuries that may be causing symptoms.
+Your doctor may order additional tests to rule out other causes.
 These tests may include:

 - electromyography (EMG) to evaluate muscle response